learn-co-curriculum/dsc-text-classification-lab/README.md

 In the cell below:

-* Create a list called `categories` that contains the 5 newgroups classes listed above, as strings.
+* Create a list called `categories` that contains the 5 newsgroups classes listed above, as strings.
 * Get the training set by calling `fetch_20newsgroups()` and passing in the following parameters:
     * `subset='train'`
     * `categories=categories`